prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 #### Step 4: Show the Ad when it is ready
 {:.no_toc}

-Wait for the ad to and show it to the user in any suitable time.
+Wait for the Prebid Server to return an ad and show it to the user in any suitable time.

 ``` swift